 Fungal cells.
-Cryptococcus cells used in this study included C. neoformans strains (H99, serotype A, clinical isolate, and Cap 67, acapsular mutant of serotype D strain 3501) and one C. gattii isolate (strain NIH198, serotype B).
-Yeast cells were inoculated into 100 ml Erlenmeyer flasks containing 50 ml of a minimal medium composed of dextrose (15 mM), MgSO4 (10 mM), KH2PO4 (29.4 mM), glycine (13 mM), and thiamine-HCl (3 μM) (pH 5.5).
-Fungal cells were cultivated for two days at 30°C, with shaking.
-For the experiment described in Figure 2 F-G, C. neoformans (strain H99) was cultivated in yeast extract/peptone/dextrose medium (YPD) for the same period.
-Yeast cells were obtained by centrifugation, washed in phosphate-buffered saline (PBS) and counted in a Neubauer chamber.
-The results presented in this manuscript correspond to experiments performed using strains H99 and Cap 67, but several analyses were also performed using the serotype D strain 24067, producing similar results.
-Data generated using the C. gatti isolate is presented in Figure 2C.
+The Cryptococcus cells used in this study included C. neoformans strains (strain H99, a serotype A clinical isolate, and strain Cap 67, an acapsular mutant of serotype D strain 3501) and one C. gattii isolate (strain NIH198, serotype B).
+Yeast cells were inoculated into 100-ml Erlenmeyer flasks containing 50 ml of a minimal medium composed of dextrose (15 mM), MgSO4 (10 mM), KH2PO4 (29.4 mM), glycine (13 mM), and thiamine-HCl (3 μ M) (pH 5.5).
+Fungal cells were cultivated for 2 days at 30°C with shaking.
+For the experiment whose results are shown in Fig. 2F and G, C. neoformans (strain H99) was cultivated in yeast extract-peptone-dextrose medium (YPD) for the same period.
+Yeast cells were obtained by centrifugation, washed in phosphate-buffered saline (PBS), and counted in a Neubauer chamber.
+The results presented in this report correspond to the results of experiments performed using strains H99 and Cap 67, but several analyses were also performed using the serotype D strain 24067, producing similar results.
+Data generated using the C. gattii isolate are presented in Fig. 2C.

 Fluorescent probes.
-WGA is a 36,000 Da lectin with known affinity for β 1,4 N-acetylglucosamine (GlcNAc) oligomers, present in the fungal polysaccharide chitin, and sialic acids (1, 32).
+WGA is a 36,000-Da lectin with known affinity for β -1,4-N-acetylglucosamine (GlcNAc) oligomers, present in the fungal polysaccharide chitin, and for sialic acids (1, 32).
 If modified with a succinyl group, the lectin loses affinity for sialic acids (26).
 Early reports indicated that WGA also recognized hyaluronic acid, although it has not been clearly demonstrated (39).
-Calcofluor white is a relatively small (916 Da) fluorescent dye that has been extensively used to stain chitin in fungal cells, due to its ability to recognize the GlcNAc- β 1,4-GlcNAc polymer.
-The monoclonal antibody (mAb)

-18B7 is a mouse IgG1 with high affinity for GXM of different cryptococcal serotypes(6).
+Calcofluor white is a relatively small (916-Da) fluorescent dye that has been extensively used to stain chitin in fungal cells, due to its ability to recognize the GlcNAc- β -1,4-GlcNAc linkage.
+Monoclonal antibody (MAb) 18B7 is a mouse immunoglobulin G1 (IgG1) with high affinity for GXM of different cryptococcal serotypes (6).